 The human body is amazing!
 If you start looking up facts about it one will find talk about the different systems in the body, how many cells, how much of the body is made up of water, and on and on.
 Those who study the body, heal the body, and operate on the body are very knowledgeable individuals.
-For most of us we don't get to complicated unless dealing with illness, in which case you learn way more about your body than you may have ever wanted to know.
+For most of us things don't get too complicated unless dealing with illness, in which case you learn way more about your body than you may have ever wanted to know.

 There is the song about Dem Bones.
-We can sing the toe bone connected to the foot bone, the foot bone connected to the ankle bone, the ankle bone connected to the leg bone, and all the way up until we get to the shoulder, neck, and head bone.
+We can sing, "the toe bone connected to the foot bone, the foot bone connected to the ankle bone, the ankle bone connected to the leg bone," and all the way up until we get to the shoulder, neck, and head bone.
 But for many of us the extend of our knowledge of the body is limited and pretty general considering how complex our bodies are.

-In Apostle Paul's time there was a very limited understanding about the human body, but for all generations it has been very apparent just by looking at us that the body has a head, feet, hands, ears, eyes, nose, and private parts.
+In Apostle Paul's time there was also a very limited understanding about the human body, but for all generations it has been very apparent, just by looking at us, that the body has a head, feet, hands, ears, eyes, nose, and private parts.
 Paul's use of the body for analogy is not unique for his time.
 Normally the analogy of the body has been used to show a hierarchy within the family unit, the organization of groups, or in government.
 The head of course always being considered the most important part of any organization.

 This thinking is still prevalent in the world.
-We talk about the head of a company, the CEO, the head of government, the head of the church, and the head of the family.
+We talk about the head of a company, the CEO, the head of government or the head of state, the head of the church, and the head of the family.
 Each time we do so we mean that the person at the top has authority and some amount of autonomy as well as importance, that separates them from the rest of the group.
+For us, the church, our head is Christ, and though Christ is the head, we are intrinsically connected as the body of Christ.
+Christ chooses us as the body.

-What was unique about Paul's use of the body for the analogy of the church is that in his writing no one part of the body is said to be more important than another.
-In fact, he makes sure that we are aware that the more private parts of the body are as important that the head.
+What was unique about Paul's use of the body as an analogy for the church is that in his writing no one part of the body is said to be more important than another.
+In fact, he makes sure that we are aware that the more private parts of the body are as important and have role to play.
 The parts we cover and treat with modesty are as integral to the whole body as the head, hands, and feet.
+And I find it interesting that though we call Christ the head, in Paul's writing he includes the example of eyes and ears which are part of the head as parts of the body that are as needed as the feet in order for the church to be the church.